dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    nation, it would be too great an allowance to say that one-fourth of that sum, which is five millions, was in London.
-But even admitting this to be the case, it would require no very superior powers to ascertain pretty nearly what proportion of that sum of five millions could be in the bank.
+But even admitting this to be the case, it would require no very superior powers to ascertain pretty nearly what proportion of that sum of five millions could be in the Bank.
    It would be ridiculous to suppose it could be less than half a million, and extravagant to suppose it could be two millions.

-   It likewise requires no very extraordinary discernment to ascertain how immense the quantity of bank notes, compared to the capital in the bank must be, when it is considered that the national taxes are paid in bank notes, that all great transactions are done in bank notes, and that were a loan for twenty millions to be opened at the meeting of Parliament, it would most probably be subscribed in a few days.
-Yet all men must know the loan could not be paid in money, because it is at least four times greater than all the money in London, including the bankers and the bank amount, too.
-In short, everything shows, that the rage that overran America, for paper money or paper currency, has reached to England under another name.
+   It likewise requires no very extraordinary discernment to ascertain how immense the quantity of Bank Notes, compared to the capital in the Bank must be, when it is considered, that the national taxes are paid in Bank Notes, that all great transactions are done in Bank Notes, and that were a loan for twenty millions to be opened at the meeting of Parliament, it would most probably be subscribed in a few days: Yet all men must know the loan could not be paid in money, because it is at least four times greater than all the money in London, including the Bankers and the Bank amount too.
+In short, every thing shows, that the rage that overran America, for paper money, or paper currency, has reached to England under another name.
-   There it was called continental money, and here it is called bank notes.
+   There it was called Continental Money, and here it is called Bank Notes.
    But it signifies not what name it bears, if the capital is not equal to the redemption.

-   There is likewise another circumstance that cannot fail to strike with some force when it is mentioned, because every man that has anything to do with money transactions will feel the truth of it, though tie may not before have reflected upon it.
+   There is likewise another circumstance that cannot fail to strike with some force when it is mentioned, because every man that has any thing to do with money transactions will feel the truth of it, tho' he may not before have reflected upon it.
 It is the embarrassed condition into which the gold coin is thrown by the necessity of weighing it, and by refusing guineas that are even standing weight, and there appears to be but few heavy ones.
-Whether this is intended to force the paper currency into circulation, is not here attempted to be asserted, but it certainly has that effect to a very great degree, because people, rather than submit to the trouble and hazard of weighing, will take paper in preference to money.
+Whether this is intended to force the Paper Currency into circulation, is not here attempted to be asserted, but it certainly has that effect to a very great degree, because people, rather than submit to the trouble and hazard of weighing, will take paper in preference to money.
 This was once the case in America.

-   The natural effect of increasing and continuing to increase paper currencies is that of banishing the real money.
+   The natural effect of encreasing and continuing to increase paper currencies is that of banishing the real money.
 The shadow takes place of the substance till the country is left with only shadows in its hands.

-   A trade that does not increase the quantity of real money in a country cannot be styled a profitable trade; yet this is certainly the case with
+   A trade that does not increase the quantity of real money in a country, cannot be stiled a profitable trade; yet this is certainly the case with
    England: and as to credit, of which so much has been said, it may be founded on ignorance or a false belief, as well as on real ability.

-   In Amsterdam, the money deposited in the bank is never taken out again.
+   In Amsterdam, the money deposited in the Bank is never taken out again.
    The depositors, when they have debts to pay, transfer their right to the persons to whom they are indebted and those again proceed by the same practice, and the transfer of the right goes for payment; now could all